shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - SQS - long pooling:
         - when a consumer request message from the queue it can optionally wait for the msg to arrive if there are none in the queue.
         - Long pooling decreases number of API calls while increasing the efficiency and latency of your application, the wait time can be 1 to 20 second. (preferable 20 second). long pooling can be enabled at queue level or at the API level using WaitTimeSeconds.
+12. SNS

+    - SNS is designed for fan out messaging and can deliver messages concurrently to a large number of subscribers including Lambda functions.
+This makes it an effective choice for fan out to improve event throughput.
+    - Push once in SNS , receive in all SQS queues that are subscribed.Fully decoupled , no data loss.